 Here’s what I did.

-Sprinkle mozzarella cheese over top of the parmesan cheese.
-Bake an additional 10-15 minutes or until cheese is melted.
+Bake an addition 5-10 minutes or until cheese is melted.

-Here’s a close up so you can see the texture – lots of cheese, spaghetti, and sauce!
+Here’s a close up so you can see the texture and layering of Spaghetti Pie.

 Here’s the recipe.